Become a Volunteer Gardener and Mentor

-Volunteer gardeners attend gardening sessions on a regular basis, typically weekly or fortnightly, joining Grow for Life team members to help facilitate a gardening session for a small group of trainees.
+Volunteer gardeners and mentors attend gardening sessions on a regular basis, typically weekly or fortnightly, joining Grow for Life team members to help facilitate a gardening session for a small group of new gardeners.
 Sessions take place in designated gardening sites in or around Bath.
-The majority of our gardening sites are private gardens of elderly or ill residents who require and welcome help in maintaining their garden.

-Volunteer gardeners help trainees learn gardening skills as well as helping make trainees feel welcome, safe and part of the group.
-Typical gardening tasks that volunteers will assist with and will help trainees to successfully perform include:
+Volunteer gardeners and mentors help our new gardeners learn gardening skills as well as helping make them feel welcome, safe and part of the group.
+Typical gardening tasks that volunteers will assist with and will help our new gardeners to successfully perform include:

 Vegetable and flower planting, maintenance and harvesting

 Volunteer gardeners and mentors also have an important role in helping to facilitate conversations with the gardening group, as well as encouraging trainees and making them feel at ease.

 Please note, to keep our new gardeners safe we have established volunteer selection and induction processes.
 All potential volunteers will be invited to meet a staff member for coffee as an initial starting point.
 All volunteers will be required to complete a DBS check and attend a volunteer induction and relevant training sessions.

 Volunteers should be available on a regular basis.
 You do not need horticultural qualifications, but its helpful if you have some experience of maintaining a garden or allotment.
 What is more important is your love of people and spending the with our new Gardners.